zyqzxn/YuqiangZhangLab.github.io/_pages/openings.md

 We recruit 1-3 PhD students and 1-2 Master students each year.
 If you are interested in working with us, please send an [email]({{ site.url }}{{ site.baseurl }}/contact/).
 In the email, please
-(1) insert "PhD Application" or "Master Application" in the subject line,
-(2) state briefly why you are interested in us,
+1. state briefly why you are interested in us,
-(3) attach a CV,
+2. attach a CV,
-(4) attach your Master (if any) and Undergraduate transcripts,
+3. attach your Master (if any) and Undergraduate transcripts,
-(5) provide contact information of 1-2 references.
+4. provide contact information of 1-2 references.

 </div>